 He first took us to U Zlateho Kohouta right on the square.
-This 4-star hotel also has affordable hostel accommodation for backpackers, a café, and an amazing terrace overlooking the entire square including the St. Maurice Church and the clock tower to Kromeriz Castle.
+This 4-star hotel also has a backpacker hostel, a café, and an amazing terrace.
+The terrace overlooks the entire square including the St. Maurice Church and the clock tower to Kromeriz Castle.

 We came for the view and a coffee to warm us up on this chilly beginning of an autumn rainy day.

-Afterwards, we sipped local beers and sampled what Scott and I describe as the best chocolate we have ever tasted at The Black Eagle Brewery or Cerny Orel Pivovar next door on the square.
+Afterwards, we sipped local beers and sampled what Scott and I describe as the best chocolate we have ever tasted at The Black Eagle Brewery (Cerny Orel Pivovar) next door on the square.

-Mr. Urbanovsky is one of those friendly locals everyone knows in town, he wanted to show us the local microbrew and what was going to be a quick 10 minute stop ended up being an hour sampling and seeing where the lovely couple who own this establishment make their award-winning beer and finest Belgium chocolates.
+Mr. Urbanovsky is one of those friendly locals everyone knows in town.
+He wanted to show us the local microbrew.
+What was going to be a quick 10 minute stop ended up being an hour sampling!
+We also got to see where the lovely owners make their award-winning beer and Belgian chocolates.

-As we were sampling the beer we ended up having a discussion with Mr. Urbanovsky about how we would have totally missed out on seeing such character and personality of the Czech Republic if we decided to only visit the country for a few days only staying in Prague.
+As we were sampling the beer we ended up having a discussion with Mr. Urbanovsky about how we would have totally missed out on seeing such character and personality if we decided to only visit the country for a few days only staying in Prague.

-If you feel more comfortable with a guide, you can always try reaching out to the local information center, almost every town has one, and see if they can arrange a local English speaking guide to take you around like Mr. Urbanovsky did for us in Kromeriz.
+If you feel more comfortable with a guide, you can always try reaching out to the local information center.
+Almost every town has one.
+See if they can arrange a local English speaking guide to take you around like Mr. Urbanovsky did for us in Kromeriz.

-At the end of our day in Kromeriz, we weren’t disappointed that we missed out on all the town’s historical and beautiful monuments, we were excited to have experienced the local personality, witness the background of a local business, and make a new friend along the way.
+At the end of our day in Kromeriz, Czech Republic, we weren’t disappointed that we missed out on all the town’s historical and beautiful monuments.
+We were excited to have experienced the local personality, witness the background of a local business, and make a new friend along the way.